spacetelescope/stwcs/doc/source/headerlet_def.rst

 imposing offsets between images taken using different pairs of guide stars.
-A lot of effort has gone into computing those offsets so that all the images taken at a particular pointing can be combined successfully with astrometry matched to external astrometric catalogs.Unfortunately, there is no current mechanism for passing those updated solutions along to the community without providing entirely new copies of all the data.
+A lot of effort has gone into computing those offsets so that all the images taken at a particular pointing can be combined successfully with astrometry matched to external astrometric catalogs.
+Unfortunately, there is no current mechanism for passing those updated solutions along to the community without providing entirely new copies of all the data.